soixantecircuits/nd/TutoNeodymium.md

 The nd template includes multiple scripts in `package.json`;

-To check that your project respects the standard-settings norm, you can run eslint on your files with:
+To check that your project respects the `standardJS` norm, you can run `eslint` on your files with:

     npm run lint